 An insistence on low costs per trainee is problematic for other reasons.
-The idea that a maximum of US\$220 can enable a poor urban woman to pull herself out of poverty in a matter of months while her non-poor counterparts in industrialised countries and emerging economies spend thousands of dollars to become employable is a double standard that is pervasive today in the development sector.
-That the tyranny of low costs reinforces existing global hierarchies based on gender and race is also patently obvious: poor women must be "empowered" as quickly and as cheaply as possible - and in very large numbers.
+The idea that a maximum amount of USD 220 can enable a poor urban woman to pull herself out of poverty in a matter of months while her non-poor counterparts in industrialised countries and emerging economies spend thousands of dollars to become employable is a double standard that is pervasive today in the development sector.
+That the tyranny of low costs reinforces existing global hierarchies based on gender and race is also patently obvious: Poor Third World women must be "empowered" as quickly and as cheaply as possible - and in very large numbers.

-Even if we were to ignore our moral and philosophical discomfort with the emphasis on low costs, the perception that initiatives like WOW are not cost-effective is also untrue.
-From a purely economic standpoint, the total cost of the training (US\$850) is easily recovered by the trainees within a year of working as a chauffeur or taxi driver even if they also pay back the US\$200 subsistence loan to Azad Foundation during the same time.
-There are very few existing livelihood programmes that can make this claim.
+Even if we were to ignore our moral and philosophical discomfort with the emphasis on low costs, the perception that initiatives like WOW are not "cost-effective" is also untrue.
+From a purely economic standpoint, the total cost of the training (USD 850) is easily recovered by the trainees within a year of working as a chauffeur or taxi driver even if they also pay back the USD 200 subsistence loan in instalments to Azad Foundation during the same time.
+There are very few existing livelihood programs that can make this claim.
 The return on investment for the learner is exceptionally high from a purely economic perspective.
-It is even higher if non-economic gains for the women, their families, and communities are considered.
+It is even higher if non-economic gains for the women, their families and communities are considered.

-Given this preoccupation with quantity over quality, it is also easy to understand why the 40% dropout rate from Azad's training programme may be perceived as proof of "failure" even though the corresponding dropout rates from large livelihood training programmes, as described previously, may be even higher.
-Getting potential funders to appreciate the value of making a large difference in the lives of a small number of women, while growing the programme slowly to reach more women with all its depth and detail intact, has been a persistent challenge for Azad Foundation.
+Given this preoccupation with quantity over quality, it is also easy to understand why the 40 percent dropout rate from Azad's training program may be perceived as proof of "failure" even though the corresponding dropout rates from large livelihood training programs, as described previously, may be even higher.
+Getting potential funders to appreciate the value of making a large difference in the lives of a small number of women while growing the program slowly to reach more women with all its depth and detail intact has been a persistent challenge for Azad Foundation's founder and staff.